uuyen/docker-birthday-3/tutorial.md

 e61d12292d69556eabe2a44c16cbd54486b2527e2ce4f95438e504afb7b02810
 ```

-In the above command, `-d` will create a container with the process detached from our terminal, `-P` will publish all the exposed container ports to random ports on the Docker host, `-e` is how you pass environment variables to the container, and finally `--name` allows you tp specify a container name. `AUTHOR` is the environment variable name and `Your_Name` is the value that you can pass (ensure there are no spaces in the `Your_Name` value).
+In the above command, `-d` will create a container with the process detached from our terminal, `-P` will publish all the exposed container ports to random ports on the Docker host, `-e` is how you pass environment variables to the container, and finally `--name` allows you tp specify a container name. `AUTHOR` is the environment variable name and `Your_Name` is the value that you can pass.

 Now you can see the ports by running the `docker port` command.